 There are a wide variety of bone grafting procedures, but the basic concept for each is the same.
-During the procedure, Dr. Kaugars, Dr. Miller, or Dr. Beitz will make an incision in the gum tissue to expose the underlying bone.
+During the procedure, Dr. Miller or Dr. Beitz will make an incision in the gum tissue to expose the underlying bone.
 Next, we place the grafting material over the deteriorated area.

 The graft material is usually held in place with pins, plates, screws, or mesh wiring.
 We may also place Platelet Rich Plasma (PRP) or Platelet Rich Fibrin (PRF), both of which improve and expedite the healing process.
 Once the procedure is complete, we will suture the incisions.

 In some cases, we may perform bone grafting immediately following tooth extraction.
 This is known as socket preservation.
 A sinus lift allows a common form of bone grafting.
 During this procedure, the sinus membrane is gently "lifted" up to make space for the graft material.
 The upper posterior (back) teeth are often the hardest to restore, and a sinus lift is usually necessary for implant treatment in this region.